University of Sheffield Management School

 Sheffield University Management School is an AMBA, AACSB and EQUIS accredited business school at the University of Sheffield in Sheffield, England.
 It is one of over 120 business schools in the world to have achieved triple accreditation.

 The school has over 100 academics and nearly 2,000 undergraduate and postgraduate students.

 In June 2013, the school moved into modern, newly refurbished facilities close to the University of Sheffield campus and Broomhill.
-It now has dedicated learning and teaching space, a courtyard, cafe and employability hub.
+It previously had dedicated learning and teaching spaces, a courtyard, cafe and employability hub.
+The cafe was closed in 2024 as part of cost saving measures across the university.

 Academic profile

 Research

 The school was ranked 25th in the UK for the quality of its research (GPA) in the Research Excellence Framework 2021 and seventh for research power.